TinneCJM/assignment_numpy/README.md

 This reposititory contains a jupyter notebook contains python scripts that allows various manipulations of an image of choice.
 This project is useful for when you are bored and want to pass time in a unique and interesting way.
+The code of this project can be found on https://github.com/TinneCJM/assignment_numpy.

 ## Table of Contents